 La Perla Del Caribe: Several beachfront properties with luxury concierge service and more.

 Belizean Cove Estates: a luxury collection of oceanfront villas and vacation rentals.

-Cuisine on Ambergris Caye features plenty of fresh seafood, as one might imagine.
-You will also enjoy lots of stewed chicken, rice and beans, and many dishes that are influenced by Spanish and Mexican traditions as well as Jamaican and West Indian.
-Enjoy tacos, burritos, tamales and tamalitos, as well as all the freshly caught lobster, shrimp, scallops, shark, squid and mussels that are so plentiful in the area.
-Many exotic fruits grow here as well, including bananas, pineapple, papaya, mango, coconut, cantaloupe, watermelon and figs. Several ethnic cuisines are represented on the island as well, such as Chinese, Japanese, Jamaican, Cajun and Indian, so your palate can be tempted in many different directions depending on what you are hungry for.
+Belizean cuisine features plenty of fresh seafood, as one might imagine.
+You will also enjoy lots of stewed chicken and rice and beans.
+So many of the local dishes are influenced by Spanish and Mexican flavors as well as Jamaican and West Indian.
+Enjoy tacos, burritos, tamales and tamalitos.
+Freshly caught fish, lobster, shrimp and squid are plentiful in the area.
+In addition, enjoy a variety of fresh fruit including bananas, pineapple, papaya, mango, coconut, cantaloupe, watermelon and more.
+Several ethnic cuisines are represented on the island as well.
+With out a doubt your palate will be tempted with the local flavors.

-Best thing to do is head down to the beach and just walk around – there are tons of places to choose from, and don’t be deterred by the word ‘bar’ as most places are kid friendly and have plenty of options to choose from that don’t necessarily include alcohol!
+The best thing to do is head down to the beach and just walk around.
+There are tons of places to choose from.
+Don’t be deterred by the word ‘bar’ as most places are kid friendly and have plenty of options to choose from that don’t necessarily include alcohol!

 Here’s a few that are popular, all in or around San Pedro:

 Wild Mango’s: Great spot with a lovely view of the water, open and breezy.
 Vegan and vegetarian options.

 DJ’s Seaside Bar and Restaurant – best burgers around, right on the beach.